 \(j\) denotes position within the main effect;

-\(v\) denotes position within the "along" variable of the interaction;
+\(v\) denotes position within the 'along' variable of the interaction; and

-\(u\) denotes position within the "by" variable(s) of the interaction; and
+\(u\) denotes position within the 'by' variable(s) of the interaction.

 Parameter \(\omega\) has a half-normal prior

-$$\omega \sim \text{N}^+(0, \text{s\_seas}^2),$$
+$$\omega \sim \text{N}^+(0, \mathtt{s\_seas}^2).$$

-s_seas
+If s_seas

 is set to 0, then \(\omega\) is 0,

-and the seasonal effects are fixed over time.
+and seasonal effects are time-invariant.

-Parameter \(\tau\) has a half-normal prior
+Parameter \(\tau\) has a half-normal prior $$\tau \sim \text{N}^+(0, \mathtt{s}^2).$$

 See also